How To Introduce Dogs Without Creating A Lifetime Grudge

 Falkor was an unexpected rescue, and I didn’t have time to prepare much ahead of time.
 I knew the most challenging part wasn’t training or bonding, it was introducing him to my resident dog, Daisy.

-Would she feel betrayed?
-Would she lash out?
 I’d read horror stories, dogs rejecting new siblings, fights breaking out over food or toys, and long-standing resentment.
 I needed a plan, not just hope.
 I didn’t want to gamble.

-I wanted a step-by-step plan to make sure both dogs felt safe and seen.
 This guide is exactly what I wish I had during those nerve-wracking first days.

-Personal Experience: My Dog Was Excited… Until the Puppy Stayed
+Personal Experience: My Dog Was Excited… Until The Puppy Stayed

 I had been thinking about a new pup for a while, but when Falkor crossed my path, it was literal love at first sight.
 Daisy, on the other hand, an aging Pitbull Labrador mix, was not exactly as thrilled.